jeremiahblanch/simple-data-processor/README.md

         ...fields
       }
     }),
+    fields {
       // refers to the firstName field on the **preprocessed data**, not the original data, which doesn't have that field
       firstName: 'firstName',
       // refers to the lastName field on the **preprocessed data**, not the original data, which doesn't have that field
       lastName: 'lastName',

       //these field names are the same
       dateOfBirth: 'dateOfBirth',

       //handle spelling change
       favorite_food: 'favoriteFood',
-  }
+    },
+  },
 });

 // ...